ShreyaTripathi1/ShreyaTripathi1/README.md

 - ✈️ Traveler - Give me a map and a good playlist - I’m in.
 - 🧠 Psychology enthusiast - Why we think how we think?
 Human behavior is wild and interesting.
 - ♟️ Chess - Nothing serious, just some friendly face-offs.
-- 🏎️ F1 fan - Supporting Ferrari: just an incident, but it builds character.
+- 🏎️ F1 fan - Supporting Ferrari: just an inchident, but it builds character.

 <br/>